Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-Fig. \ref{refined_montecarlo} and Fig. \ref{histograms} show a few examples of Improved Point Sets on the Weierstrass cubic defined above, and on a Quintic 3-fold.
+Fig. \ref{refined_montecarlo} and Fig. \ref{histograms} show a few examples of Improved Point Sets on the Weierstrass cubic defined above, and on a quintic three-fold.
+It is important to remark that this refinement of the Importance Sample method on Calabi-Yau manifolds is of independent interest.

-\subsection{Example: the family of Quintics}
+\subsection{Example: the family of quintics}

-Equipped with equations \eqref{WPexact}, \eqref{diffform} and the Monte Carlo integration technique just described, one can estimate Weil-Petersson metrics for a large class of families.
-For instance, one can compute the metric on the modulus of Quintic 3-folds introduced above,
+Equipped with Eq. \eqref{WPexact}, Eq. \eqref{diffform} and the Monte Carlo method just described, one can evaluate Weil-Petersson metrics for a large class of families using deformations of holomorphic $n$-forms.
+For instance, one can compute the WP metric on the one-parameter family of quintic three-folds introduced in section 2.2,